faendal/MushroomEdibilityPrediction/Documentation/source/Modeling/mod.md

 - **Accuracy**: Measure of correctly predicted instances.
 - **ROC-AUC**: Area under the Receiver Operating Characteristic curve.
 - **F1 Score**: Balances precision and recall, especially useful for imbalanced classes.
-- **Recall**: For venomous class.
+- **Recall**: For poisonous class.
 Measure of actual positive instances that were correctly predicted.

 ## Model Results
 - Summary of each model's performance on training and validation sets.